utunga/thankful/doc/whitepaper.md

-# Kinpesa - A system of reciprocity
+# Kinpesa - A system for building reciprocity games

 ## Contents: